SidestepTechnologies/documentation/public.md

 }
 ```

-Here's a list of attributes to pay attention for:
+Product Attributes:

 Attribute             | Description
 :-------------------- | :----------------------------------------------
 id                    |
 price                 | Product price in the currency used for the tour
 title                 |
-square_image          | An URL to image.
-A size is 640x640 pixels.
+square_image          | URL to the product image.
+The size is 640x640 pixels.
 sidestep_webstore_url | A ready-to-use URL of the artist store page on shopsidestepapp.com.
 Use it in `<a\>` tags.*

-* An URL in `sidestep_webstore_url` points to an artist store, but not to a
+* The  URL in `sidestep_webstore_url` points to the artist's store (not to a product).
-product page of a specific product.
-It happens because Sidestep API doesn't have
-an ID of a show when a list of products is fetched for tour.
-This may be changed
-in the future.

 ### Shows

-Every tour has a set of shows which can be retrieved at `tours/:tour_id/upcoming_shows`
+Every tour has a set of shows which can be retrieved via `tours/:tour_id/upcoming_shows`

 ```sh
 curl --request GET \